ipipan/cbdu-idt/README.md

 Prompt
 ------

-The prompt used to process the source texts with ChatGPT consisted of five conversation turns and contained two sets of example sentences and correspondind example responses.
+The prompt used to process the source texts with ChatGPT consisted of five conversation turns and contained two sets of example sentences and corresponding example responses.

 1. User: